-Last year, the Kappas hosted their annual crawfish boil to raise more than $61,000 for The Common Ground Collective, and St. Jude’s Children’s Hospital.
-Kappa women are at home here, but their roots are in as many places ranging from Texas to West Virginia!
+The Kappas have hosted both a “Biscuit Drive” and their annual Krawfish Boil event to raise money for both their local philanthropies, Books for Kids, and the National Alliance for Mental Health.
+Kappa women are at home here, but their roots are in as many places ranging from Georgia to Oklahoma!
 Members of Kappa are involved in a variety of activities and various student organizations on campus.
-Nationally, Kappa has grown to include 141 chapters and approximately 200,000 initiates.
+Nationally, Kappa has grown to include 141 chapters and approximately 200,000 initiates

 Kappa Kappa Gamma wants every member throughout life to seek bonds of friendship, mutual support, opportunity for self growth, respect for intellectual development and an understanding and allegiance to positive ethical principals.